Applications for the 2023 Future Innovators Awards are now open. Start your application today.

 Yes, students considering the E12 pathway can apply for the Future Innovators Awards and they will be eligible for Sydney Scholars consideration if they enrol.
 If they also receive an Inspired by Business Scholarship they will be eligible to receive the Sydney Scholars award through the Future Innovators Awards.

-Future Innovators Awards awardees who successfully accept an offer and enrol at the University of Sydney Business School will receive exclusive access to leading alumni mentors, subscriptions to business news publications, and career building opportunities offered by the Careers and Employability Office at the Business School.
+Future Innovators Awards awardees who successfully accept an offer and enrol at the University of Sydney Business School will be considered for a Sydney Scholars Award valued at $6,000.

-All Future Innovators Awards recipients will receive an award certificate and University of Sydney merchandise.
+All Future Innovators Awards recipients will receive an award certificate and $250 cash voucher.

 Varun Ravindran's "Why not?" attitude has taken him from high school Prefect and Peer Mentor to International Physics Olympiad participant, recipient of the Caltex Award for Best All Rounder and, most recently, Future Innovators Award winner.